Coping with grief during the holidays

 Grief is difficult enough on its own, but it seems to be magnified during the holiday season.
 Your mind is full of memories of past celebrations, and you’re overwhelmed by emotions when you realize you’ll be carrying on traditions without your loved one.
 It’s exhausting – emotionally and physically.

-One of the best things you can do to cope with grief during the holidays is to take care of yourself.
+One of the best things you can do to cope with grief during the holidays is to take care of your physical and psychological well-being.
 Whether that’s as simple as getting more sleep or as involved as volunteering, do whatever helps you maintain your health and keep your spirits up.
 Here are 12 ideas for coping with grief during the holidays.

 1. Give yourself time to grieve